akifkartal03/minimum-k-chinese-postman-problem/README.md

 - You can check Final Presentation and Final Report pdf file to get more information.

 ### Demo Video
-- You can see the mobile application in this [video](https://youtu.be/bzs2MP1MxOg).
+- You can see the details of this project in this [video](https://youtu.be/bzs2MP1MxOg).

 ### Tools and Technologies